BTA-BATA/BATA-old/README.md

 ### Translations
 ------------

-**Important**: We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.
+Important We do not accept translation changes as GitHub pull requests because the next pull from Transifex would automatically overwrite them again.

 We only accept translation fixes that are submitted through [Bitcoin Core's Transifex page](https://www.transifex.com/projects/p/bitcoin/).
 Translations are converted to Bata periodically.

-Development tips and tricks
+### Development tips and tricks
 ---------------------------

-**compiling for debugging**
+#### compiling for debugging

-Run configure with the --enable-debug option, then make.
-Or run configure with CXXFLAGS="-g -ggdb -O0" or whatever debug flags you need.
+- Run configure with the --enable-debug option, then make.
+- Or run configure with
+CXXFLAGS="-g -ggdb -O0" or whatever debug flags you need.

-**debug.log**
+#### debug.log

 If the code is behaving strangely, take a look in the debug.log file in the data directory;
 error and debugging messages are written there.